 Figure 5 shows the percentage of successful context label handovers for two target speeds and two settings of group management parameters.
 A successful handover means that the context label successfully follows tank location by virtue of leadership handoff from one member node to another along the target's path.
 An unsuccessful handover means a different context label is spawned at the new tank's location, not realizing that it refers to the same tank as the current context label.
 This case violates context label coherence.
 In the first group management parameter setting, leader heartbeats are not propagated past the sensing radius.
-As expected, in this case it is more likely that multiple context labels are generated for the same target since nodes which sense the target for the first time might not be aware of the existing context label.
+As expected, in this case, it is more likely that multiple context labels are generated for the same target since nodes which sense the target for the first time might not be aware of the existing context label.
 Figure 5 shows that a fraction of handovers will fail in this case unless target speed is slow.
 In the second setting, the sensing and communication ranges are such that leader heartbeats are propagated beyond the sensing radius.
 In this case, all handovers are successful at both emulated tank speeds.
-This is in agreement with expectations since the group management algorithm in Section 4.2 requires that the communication range be larger than the sensing range.
-The experiment demonstrates the importance of setting these ranges correctly not to violate the group management assumptions.
+This confirms the correctness of the group management algorithm in Section 3, which requires that the communication range be larger than the sensing range.